GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/README.md

 [tkdeps]: https://cloud.google.com/hpc-toolkit/docs/setup/install-dependencies
 [tkinstall]: https://github.com/GoogleCloudPlatform/hpc-toolkit/#quickstart

-Verify that your release of the HPC Toolkit is 1.29.0 or later.
+Verify that your release of the HPC Toolkit is 1.31.1 or later.

 ```shell
 ghpc --version
 ```

-Additional features of the solution require several Python packages to be installed in your execution environment.
-We recommend using a Python virtual environment to manage them as shown below
+The solution requires several Python packages to be available.
+We recommend installing them in a Python virtual environment:

 ```shell
 python3 -m venv toolkit-a3